Vinnie Pasquantino Player Props: Royals vs. Blue Jays

 |Games w/1+ RBI

-- Blue Jays pitchers combined to surrender 180 total home runs at a clip of 1.1 per game (20th in baseball).
+- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (eight total, 1.6 per game).

-- The Blue Jays will look to Manoah (0-0) in his second start this season.
+- The Blue Jays are sending Gausman (0-1) to make his second start of the season.

-- In his most recent appearance on Thursday, the righty tossed 3 1/3 innings against the St. Louis Cardinals, giving up five earned runs while surrendering nine hits.
+- His last appearance came on Saturday against the St. Louis Cardinals, when the righty tossed six innings, surrendering no earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.